basecamp/kamal-site/docs/configuration/aliases.md

 ```

 By defining an alias, like this:

 ```yaml
 aliases:
   console: app exec -r console -i "rails console"
 ```

 You can now open the console with:

 ```shell
 kamal console
 ```

 ## [Configuring aliases](#configuring-aliases)

-Aliases are defined in the root config under the alias key
+Aliases are defined in the root config under the alias key.

-Each alias is named and can only contain lowercase letters, numbers, dashes and underscores.
+Each alias is named and can only contain lowercase letters, numbers, dashes and underscores:

 ```yaml
 aliases: